Identification of taxon through classification with partial reject options: Classification

 Choosing the reward function

 we get the expected posterior reward

 which is maximized by

 Thus we can tune the risk of classifying wrongly by picking $\rho \in [0,1]$ adequately, as it specifies an upper bound on the fraction of the largest posterior probability $p_{(N)}$ other posterior probabilities may attain and still be excluded.
 If we choose $\rho =0$, we get the classifier $\classI = \sfN$ which means $\Prob(\rmI \in \classI) = 1$ for all new observations, but that prediction method does not provide any information at all.
 The other extreme, choosing $\rho = 1$, leads to $\classI = \{(N)\}$, and thus our classifier will be the same as \eqref{class1}.
+In Section \ref{choosingrho} we present a way of choosing $\rho$ using cross-validation and a maximal accepted misclassification rate.
 In conclusion, our first classifier is a special case of the second.

 Choosing $\rho = 0.1$ yields the exclusion critera $\hat{p}_i < \hat{p}_{(N)}/10$.
-With this value on $\rho$, we find that the estimated probability of classifying wrongly rounded to four decimals are
+With this value of $\rho$, we find that the estimated probability of classifying wrongly using the \textit{Acrocephalus} model rounded to four decimals are

 and that the probability of not singling out a particular species is